 When the soil is at the point of looking noticeably drier due to the light intensity being too strong, given that this is where your plant gets its moisture, be aware that this can speed up the process of your houseplant dehydrating.

 If you notice any of these symptoms forming on your plant, move it a few feet away from the light source to ensure it’s still getting some light, but at a weaker level.
-You should also search the exact species of your plant to check its light needs and figure out if there is a better, more permanent place in your home where it could live without getting sunburned.
+You should also search the exact species of your plant to check its light needs, like if it’s a low light succulent, and figure out if there is a better, more permanent place in your home where it could live without getting sunburned.

 Is a grow light considered direct sunlight?